NWTlter/NWT_CLM/README.md

 #### User Options

  - `DirOutBase` - Base directory for script output
+ - `case_name` - The case name of the simulation, this is used for creating subdirectories to hold the output data
  - `DirIn` - The input directory where simulation data is located
- - `ncdf_fp` - The name of the netcdf file from the simulation you want to work with
+ - `[veg_com]_ncdf_fp` - The name of the netcdf file from each vegetation community ("FF", "DM", "WM", "MM", and "SB").
+If you don't have a netcdf for a particular community or don't want to specify it, set the file name to `""`.
- - `veg_com`  The vegetation community of the simulation.
-Options: "FF", "DM", "WM", "MM", "SB", NA; This will determine which layer of soil moisture is used.
+ - `usr_var` - option to export extra variables that the user can choose to select from the netcdf files.
+Note, if the user wants mean annual summaries of ELAI or TOTVEGC, they must be specified here since they are not included in the default variables above.

 #### Outputs

-A folder in the base output directory named after the netcdf file basename with:
+A folder in the base output directory named after the case_name with:
  1. Diurnal-seasonal data: all chosen variables averaged by hour of the day across years by season
  2. Daily Data: Daily (day-of-year) means and standard deviations of all chosen variables.
  3. Annual data: Annual means and standard deviations of all variables
  4. Unsummarized data: all chosen variables at all timestamps during the simulation
  5. Unit definitions: Units for each of the variables that are written out.
+ 6. Mean_annaual_summaries_vars: mean annual summaries of several variables ("GPP", "NPP", "ET", "TOTVEGC") specified in the static workflow parameters.
+NOTE: if ET or TOTVEGC are not specified by the user in `usr_var` they will not be summarized since they are not included in the default variable list.
+ 7. Max_elai_summary: a summary by vegetation community of the max elai per year and averaged over all years.

+Note: For outputs 1-4, data from all available vegetation communities are concatenated and saved to a single file.

 [top](#nwt_clm)